 3. Data connectivity creates roadblocks on site

-Many worksites in the industries we service tend to be off the beaten path, miles from areas with more consistent data accessibility.
+Many worksites tend to be off the beaten path, miles from areas with more consistent data accessibility.
 This is especially true for landfills and surface mines and quarries which by nature are typically in less populated areas.
 And on-site Wi-Fi, if it exists, is often spotty and limited to a small corner of the jobsite.

 While many of the cloud-based work management platforms that we listed above tend to have good mobile useability, they were built with offices and urban areas in mind, not 100+ acre worksites.
 Because of this, the constant connection necessary to access data is often impossible on some sites.